flaviagiammarino/stanford-hypoglycemia-forecasting/README.md

 # minimum percentage of time that the patient must have worn the device over a given week
 time_worn_threshold = 0.7

-# blood glucose threshold below which we detect the onset of clinically significant hypoglycemia, in mg/dL
+# blood glucose threshold below which we detect the onset of hypoglycemia, in mg/dL
 blood_glucose_threshold = 54

-# minimum length of a clinically significant hypoglycemic episode, in minutes
+# minimum length of a hypoglycemic episode, in minutes
 episode_duration_threshold = 15

 # generate some dummy data